antoniofrancaib/mlmi-notes/MLMI1/preliminaries/classification.md

 where $\eta$ is the learning rate.

-## Applying Softmax Classification to the Iris Dataset

-The softmax classification model can be applied to datasets with multiple classes, such as the Iris dataset, which contains measurements of iris flowers from three species.

-- **Features**: Sepal length, sepal width, petal length, petal width.
-- **Classes**: Iris setosa, Iris versicolor, Iris virginica.

-By using all four features and the three classes, we can train a softmax classifier to predict the species of an iris flower based on its measurements.

-**Visualization**: In practice, we can visualize the decision boundaries and probabilities for each class in the feature space to understand how the model is making predictions.

-## Summary

-- The **softmax classification model** generalizes logistic regression to handle multiple classes by computing a set of linear activations and passing them through the softmax function to obtain class probabilities.
-- **Maximum likelihood estimation** is used to fit the model, and the gradient of the log-likelihood has a concise form that facilitates optimization.
-- The model can be applied to real-world datasets, and understanding its properties helps in interpreting and improving classification tasks.

 ---

 # Non-linear Classification

 Linear classification models are limited to linear decision boundaries, which may not be suitable for complex datasets.
 To handle non-linear decision boundaries, we introduce **non-linear basis functions**.